loonwerks/INSPECTA-models/micro-examples/domain-scheduling-models/three_domain_simple/readme.md

 The rough development plan for adding these features is as follows:
 * add basic support for virtual machines with Microkit protection domains (by mid-October)
-* add support for AADL event and event data ports representations in the Microkit skeleton (mid-October)
+* add support for AADL event and event data ports representations and sporadic threads in the Microkit skeleton (mid-October)
 * add AADL run-time code (C-based) (end of October)
 * add Microkit Rust-based project skeleton (mid November)
 * add AADL run-time code (Rust-based) (end of January 2025)